muhibbudins/beliyuk/template/pages/about.md

 ---
-  layout: landing
+  layout: page
-  title : Home page
+  title : About
-  description : This is Home page
+  description : This is About page
 ---

 # This is a heading 1